Skip to content

 12 Apostles in Australia - visit rocks

-Scenically the Great Ocean Road certainly one of the most beautiful routes along the coast in the south-east of Australia.
-The Great Ocean Road winds its way past spectacular landscapes over a total length of more than 200 km.
+Scenically the Great Ocean Road certainly one of the most beautiful routes along the coast in the southeast of Australia.
+Over a total length of more than 200km, the Great Ocean Road winds past spectacular landscapes.

-The 12 Apostles in Australia are one of the highlights along this route and are the destination and main attraction of most tours and excursions in this region.
+The 12 Apostles in Australia represent one of the highlights along this route and are the destination and main attraction of most tours and excursions in this region.

-After you apply for your visa for Australia stress-free you should definitely book a tour along the Great Ocean Road as one of your travel destinations in Australia - either as a guided excursion or on your own.
-The dreamlike landscapes are sure to stay in your memory and on your photos for a long time and you will certainly not regret this tour.
+After you apply for your visa for Australia without stress you should definitely book the tour along the Great Ocean Road as one of your travel destinations in Australia - either as a guided excursion or explore it on your own.
+The beautiful landscapes will remain in your memory and photos for a long time and you will certainly not regret this tour.

 Interesting facts about the 12 apostles